antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 # My first workflow

-This example will guide you, step by step, on how to:
+This exercise will guide you, step by step, on how to:
 - implement a workflow
 - implement activities
 - register workflow and activity implementation to the worker